konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 - `zenfigrc.json`/`zenfigrc.json5` must not contain secrets.
 - CLI flags override environment variables, which override `zenfigrc.json`/`zenfigrc.json5`, which override defaults.
 - Unknown keys should be ignored with a warning (or error in `--strict` mode).
+- The schema file referenced by `schema` must export `ConfigSchema` for the selected validation layer.

 #### Provider Guards